fabaff/abbreviations-tex/README.rst

 =================

 A collection of abbreviations (mainly technical and computer sciences).
-Only grouped by starting letter but not further sorting was done.
+Only grouped by starting letter but no further sorting was done.
 Be aware, German and English is mixed.

 Author